Robust Causal Inference for EHR-based Studies of Point Exposures with Missingness in Eligibility Criteria: Comparison of Bariatric Surgical Procedures

 \subsection{Validity of Assumptions}

 \if0\blind{ }\fi Careful assessment of Assumptions \ref{as:consistency}-\ref{as:ccpositivity} in the context of our bariatric surgery study is critical towards generating high-quality evidence to support clinical practice.
 First, we note that practical positivity violations would most directly influence $\widehat\theta_\text{EIF}$ through estimation of the complete data propensity score, $u$, along with nested nuisance functions which rely on ratios $\frac{u}{1-u}$.
 Examination of Equation \eqref{eqn:beta_EIF} reveals that $u$ contributes to $\widehat\theta_\text{EIF}$ only through eligible complete cases undergoing SG.
 Among such patients, the 1\% and 99\% quantiles of $\widehat u$ were 0.351 and 0.936, respectively, suggesting that Assumption \ref{as:positivity} holds in the present context.
-Positivity violations are of greater concern in comparisons between surgical and non-surgical patients, given the rare nature of initiating surgery relative to the pool of potentially eligible candidate.
-In such contexts, trimming of $\widehat u$ might be a reasonable solution \citep{hernan2024}.
+Positivity violations are of greater concern in comparisons between surgical and non-surgical patients, given the rare nature of initiating surgery relative to the pool of potentially eligible candidates.
+In such contexts, trimming of $\widehat u$ might be reasonable \citep{hernan2024}.

-Previous studies \citep{Harrington2024, fisher2018association, coleman2022bariatric, obrien2018microvascular} using DURABLE data have examined E-Values \citep{haneuse2019evalue} as a way to quantify the the strength of unmeasured confounding that would be required to overturn observed results.
+Previous studies \citep{Harrington2024, fisher2018association, coleman2022bariatric, obrien2018microvascular} using DURABLE data have examined E-Values \citep{haneuse2019evalue} as a way to quantify the strength of unmeasured confounding that would be required to overturn observed results.
 Each of these studies has found the strength of association that would be required by unmeasured factors (beyond the dozen plus already adjusted for) to overturn results would be far greater than any known across the literature.
 Unfortunately, because estimation of $\widehat\theta_\text{EIF}$ does not directly apply a parametric model to obtain an effect estimate (by design), it is not possible to directly assess E-Values.
-Given that confounders chosen for this study mirror those used in prior work, the strength of any remaining unmeasured confounding is unlikely to bias results in a clinically significant manner.
+Nevertheless, these E-Value benchmarks remain informative.
+The fact that all studies share a common data source ensures that the sets of measured and unmeasured patient characteristics, and critically, the treatment decision-making environment, are similar across analyses regardless of modeling strategy.
+Thus, given that confounders chosen for this study mirror those used in prior work, the strength of any remaining unmeasured confounding is unlikely to bias results in a clinically significant manner.